 - If you’re aged 13, 14 or 15, the law says that no one aged 16 or above is allowed to have sex with you or touch you in a sexual way, even if you consent.

-- If both people are aged 13, 14, or 15, the law says they’re not allowed to have sexual intercourse with each other (where the penis goes inside the vagina, mouth or anus) or oral sex (where the mouth touches the vagina, anus or penis.)
+- If both people are aged 14, or 15, the law says unless someone is not more than 2 years older than you, they’re not allowed to have sexual intercourse with each other (where the penis goes inside the vagina, mouth or anus) or oral sex (where the mouth touches the vagina, anus or penis.)

-- Young people aged 13, 14 or 15 can consent to other things like touching and kissing with each other.
-But it’s really important that there’s no pressure - it’s only consent if you feel ready and freely choose to do something, without being pressured.
+- Young people aged 14 or 15 can consent to other things like touching and kissing with someone if they are not more than 2 years older than you.
+But it’s really important that there’s no pressure – it’s only consent if you feel ready and freely choose to do something, without being pressured.

 - If you’re under the age of 18, it’s illegal for anyone to take, have or pressure you for a sexual photo of you, including sharing sexual images.
 The law makes an exception if all of the following is true: